tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   The most virtuous do not seem virtuous, therefore they have virtues;
 -   The least virtuous have no virtues to lose, therefore they lack virtue.
 -   The most virtuous engage in Wu Wei and not in thinking;
--   The least virtuous act and hold intentions.
+-   The least virtuous acts and hold intentions.
 -
--   The most benevolent acts without thinking;
+-   The most benevolent acts without motives;
--   The highest justice acts with thought.
+-   The highest justice acts without deliberations.
--   The highest decorum is created so that none can follow, then are resisted and thrown away.
+-   The highest decorum acts so that none can obey, then is rejected and thrown away.
 -
--   Thus losing the Dao leads to virtues,
+-   Thus losing the Dao leads to virtues arising,
--   losing virtue leads to benevolence,
+-   losing virtues leads to benevolence arising,
--   losing benevolence leads to justice,
+-   losing benevolence leads to justice arising,
--   losing justice leads to decorum.
+-   losing justice leads to decorum arising.
--   But decorum’s loyalty is thin, its thoughts chaotic.
+-   But decorum’s loyalty and trust is thin, leading to chaos.
 -
--   After knowing of the Dao’s superficial glamour, and foolishness’ beginnings.
+-   Foreknowledge is but the Dao’s superficial allure,
+-   and the beginning of foolishness.
--   Thus a man of character lives in the profound and not the superficial;
+-   A man of character lives in the substantial and not the superficial;
--   Resides in reality, not in glamour.
-Therefore leaving this and choosing that.
+-   Resides in reality, not the decorative.
+-   Therefore leaving the latter and choosing the former.
 {:.verse}

 ### **39** Oneness